Plumbing Services in Austin, Texas

 Austin sits at the intersection of several plumbing challenges that make it unique among Texas metros.
 The Edwards Aquifer delivers hard water at 184 ppm that steadily corrodes copper supply lines, while the city's expansive clay soils shift with Central Texas's wet-dry cycles, stressing slab foundations and the pipes beneath them.
 Homes in Central and East Austin built before 1980 face aging cast iron sewer lines — many now past their 50–70 year lifespan — while newer construction from the 2010–2024 boom is surfacing defects from rushed building.
 Winter Storm Uri proved that Austin's mild-climate plumbing can't survive extended freezes, with State Farm receiving 29,000 Texas pipe burst claims.
 If your Austin home is 25+ years old or was built during the recent construction boom, a proactive plumbing inspection can save thousands in emergency repairs.

-Licensed plumbing pros serving all of Travis County and surrounding areas.
+Independent plumbing providers may serve all of Travis County and surrounding areas, subject to availability.

 (520) 783-3777